Skip to main content

 • stability

-• “To start off, let us establish that Reunion is an unfinished (as I am writing this), poorly optimized, cheaply created game prone to glitches, with quite obvious budget cuts and content lacks, even when compared to previous entries in the series, although with slightly adjusted pricing.”
+• “To start off, let us establish that Reunion is an unfinished, poorly optimized, cheaply created game prone to glitches, with quite obvious budget cuts and content lacks, even when compared to previous entries in the series, although with slightly adjusted pricing.”

-• “Game crashed twice, face animation glitches, not to mention the background going in and out, hair creating black voids, literal sound errors when dialogue overlap, character's eyes pop out of their sockets, mouth animations open too much.”
+• “Game crashed twice, face animation glitches, background going in and out, hair creating black voids, sound errors with overlapping dialogues, characters' eyes popping out of their sockets, and mouth animations opening too much.”

 • humor